SamanthaBooth81/clay_and_fire/README.md

 - The message box could hold enough text for a message.
 - the form submitted the message to a working email for the site owner to respond.

-### 17. As a shopper, I want to be able to be able to review products purchased on the site so I can share my thoughts with other shoppers and the business.
+### 18. As a shopper, I want to be able to be able to review products purchased on the site so I can share my thoughts with other shoppers and the business.

 The review section was tested by:

 - Attempting to submit a review without being logged in

 This worked correctly as you must have an account to submit a review.
-Without an account the form isn't visable on the Product Details page.
+Without an account the form isn't visable on the Product Details page, only a message asking the user to login if they want to review.

 - Logging into an account and submitting a review

 This worked as the review was linked to the product in the backend and was also displayed on the Product Details page.

+- Clicking submit without adding a review

+Both the rating and the review sections are required fields so the form cannot be submitted without them both being filled in.
+The rating is checked at 5 stars so if the user doesn't pick a star rating it will automatically submit with 5 stars.
+The user is able to edit their review if they wish to change this.

+### 19. As a shopper, I want to be able to be able to edit and remove my reviews of products purchased so I can share or remove my reviews if my opinions change.

+- Edit and Delete Review Buttons

+All reviews can be edited by the superuser, otherwise the user can only edit their own reviews.
+This was tested as the edit button is only visable if you are signed in as a superuser or the signed in user id matches the review's user id.
+To test this I added a review whilst signed in as admin.
+I then signed in under a separate generic user.
+When viewing the review I added, I could not see the edit or delete buttons but when I signed in as admin again they were visable.
+I also added a review as a generic user and then signed in as the Superuser.
+I was able to then edit and delete the review added by the generic user.

+- Edit the Review

+Editing the review takes the user to a new page to edit the review.
+The form is filled in with the current review information.
+This was tested by changing the rating and the review comment and checking the review was altered on the product details page.
+After submitting you could see the review had changed both on the details page and in the Review model.

+- Editing the review as a Superuser

+Editing a review left by a general user doesn't change who the review was left by on the details page.
+This was tested by adding a review as a generic user and re-signing in as the Superuser to edit it.
+Upon editing the review, the amendment is made but the user it was originally left by stays the same.

+- Deleting the review

+Clicking on delete takes the user to the delete confirmation page to prevent the user from accidentally deleting their review.
+On this page they have the option to confirm deletion of the review or go back to the product details.
+When the Delete button is clicked the review it removed from the model and is no longer displayed on the product details page.
+The review count also decreases.
+When clicking cancel, the user is taken back to the product details of the product they were previously in.
+You can also see that the count remains the same and the review is still visable on the details page and in the model.

 # Validator Testing

 - The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
 No major errors were returned for the HTML segments.